 This is the most common fault you will have with your clock.
-Usually you can tell it is a battery issue if the minute or second hand has stopped around quarter to the hour (pointing towards the 9).
-This is where the hands are at their heaviest and require the most power.
+You can usually tell it's a battery issue if the minute or second hand has stopped around a quarter to the hour (pointing towards the 9).
+This is where the hands are heaviest and require most power.

-9 times out of 10 a clock that has stopped or is losing time is just the battery!
+Nine times out of ten when a clock has stopped or is losing time it's just the battery!

 If you buy and use a full strength, powerful, new alkaline battery in your clock, it should operate perfectly.